mahmutovichana/Hotel-Reservations-App/README.md

 ## Running the App

-To run the Hana Avis app, you will need to have the following software installed on your computer:
+To run the Hana Avis app through an enviroment, you will need to have the following softwares installed on your computer:
-- IntelliJ IDEA
-- Scene Builder
+- IntelliJ IDEA / Eclipse / NetBeans / Apache NetBeans / Visual Studio Code / Spring Tools Suite
-- MySQL Workbench
+- MySQL Workbench / phpMyAdmin / Sequel Pro / DBeaver / SQLyog / HeidiSQL

 1. Clone the repository to your local machine by running the following command in your command line:
 ```bash